In which The Author attends a funeral or three

 He moved from Aberdare to share a house with an equally fucked-up girl in Swansea, then to a caravan in Carmarthen, then to the Philippines for a while.
 His father was working out there, and Paul went there to look for work.
 When he was there he hooked up with a saloon girl, and they got engaged.
 He used to send money out to her every so often.
 I spoke to her on the phone once.
 She wasn’t a figment of his imagination.
 They’re still engaged, as far as anyone knows.

 When he returned to Aberdare, he drove taxis for a while, sober for once, but usually fairly stoned instead.
 A couple of years ago he got a job shifting gear for bands.
 He was making a good living and doing something he enjoyed.
-He roadied for the Who and Roger Waters, amongst others.
+He roadied for the Who and Roger Waters, among others.
 I saw him last on my birthday in 2007.
 We had a drink together in Kitty Flynn’s, in the lunchtime.
-My brother saw him back last summer; he’d moved to Grangetown, and was working on a building site.
+My brother saw him last summer; he’d moved to Grangetown, and was working on a building site.
 I emailed Liz, a mutual friend of ours, tonight.
 I hope she’s got his number so I can let him know about Tuesday.
 I don’t hold out much hope.
 He could be anywhere by now.

 Peter lived the same lifestyle for years.
-He was a qualified painter and decorator, a very well-educated man, but his fondness for the booze caused him to wander from job to job, place to place, partner to partner, without any long-term stability.
+He was a qualified painter and decorator and a very well-educated man, but his fondness for the booze caused him to wander from job to job, place to place, partner to partner, without any long-term stability.
 Mother and I cleared his bedsit today.
 We brought out two bags of clothes – mostly shirts bought from charity shops – and shoes, a handful of books, some shaving stuff and toiletries, umpteen packets of cigarette papers, a tiny pocket radio, a heap of loose change, and a stack of letters from the Department of Work and Pensions.
 It wasn’t much to show for fifty-nine years on the planet.

 Peter wasn’t even sure if he and his wife were still married.
 He’d left that part of his life behind.
 He has a daughter somewhere, apparently.
 We don’t know anything about her – if she’ll be coming to his funeral on Wednesday, or whether she even knows that her father’s passed away.